mhasan341/jigger-demo/README.md

   </p>

 ## About
 A product inventory app for a 5-star hotel (Britannia Hotel) in Norway.
-Instant searching and sorting functionality within thousands of items.
+- Instant searching and sorting functionality within thousands of items.
+- CRUD functionality.

 ## Video Mockup (Click Image to Watch)